xyzmjf/tautomatic/docker_usage.md

 bash
 ```

-This then gives a new shell with base environment active
+This then gives a new shell with base environment active.
+Change directory ready to run the tautomatic scripts.

 ```
 cd ./tautomatic